NautilusTrader

 Buy fills

-When a BUY order is filled:
+When a BUY order fills:

 • Increases long exposure or reduces short exposure.